 Are you tired of seeing the continued struggle of women in technology to gain their place in our industry?
-If we are going to grow the number of women in tech and in leadership positions – women who are already in the space need to step up and help.
+If we’re going to grow the number of women in tech and in leadership positions, then women who’re already in the space need to step up and help.

 “We actually are embarking on the largest transformation in the world, and more importantly, results have proven that women are more effective collaborators and what you deliver is actually better,” said Suzette Kent, the federal CIO.
 “A recent Harvard study found the one of the best ways to boost their ability to transform themselves and their products is by involving women and having a culturally diverse team.
 Another study looked at Fortune 500 companies and showed teams with equal numbers of men and women were more likely to be creative, share knowledge and fulfill the team’s objectives.”

 While the number of women in tech has continued to struggle, Kent shares that in the Federal Government we’re seeing improvement.
 He stated that “Last year, it was announced in the private sector the number of women who held CIO positions declined by 3 percent.
 That’s pretty sad,” she said.
 “But I’m happy to report here in the federal government, the number of women in cyber and IT positions is 40 percent.
 In the CIO Council, that’s a picture of diversity.
 In the entire team, 35 percent of the leaders are women.”

 How to Replicate That Success in the Private Sector